+When under selective pressure from Brockvirinae phages, Enterococcus evolved mutations primarily in exopolysaccharide synthesis genes.
+These mutations suggest resistance evolved by preventing phage recognition and initial binding.
+E. faecium and E. faecalis both contain the highly conserved Epa capsule synthesis locus, in which mutations were observed consistently for E. faecalis strains.
+Mutations in the Epa locus have been observed previously during coevolution with Brockvirinae phages and other phages; these mutations impaired Enterococcus host colonization and increased antibiotic sensitivity.20 E. faecium encodes a second exopolysaccharide synthesis locus known as the Yqw locus, which is not present in E. feacalis.
+It is in this Yqw locus that mutations were observed in E. faecium TX1330.
+Various mutations in a single gene of this locus have been previously seen during coevolution in the same phage-host pair.16 Since mutations in Yqw locus genes also occurred in E. faecium TX1330 host control cultures lacking phage, we cannot attribute these mutations to phage evolutionary pressure.
+However, prophage induction was observed in all E. faecium TX1330 cultures, indicating that mutations in exopolysaccharide synthesis genes may be a consistent phage resistance mechanism in Enterococcus.

 The need for alternative therapies for antibiotic resistant bacterial infections has never been greater than it is right now with the crisis of antibiotic resistance upon us.
 Bacteriophages represent an alternative with the potential to overcome some of the shortcomings of antibiotics, but there are significant knowledge gaps that reduce the utility of phages in humans.
 Problems that face phage therapy in the future include the emergence of host resistance, limited information on how phages may collectively eradicate their hosts, and a lack of guidance on how many phages may be necessary in cocktails to achieve phage therapy goals.
 Using the model of the diverse bacterium Enterococcus, which has multiple species capable of causing debilitating human infections, and has the ability to acquire significant antibiotic resistance, we have demonstrated that phages have significant potential to kill their hosts and reduce the emergence of resistant isolates.
 For Enterococcus, our data suggest that host killing was not substantially increased by adding more than two phages to cocktails, but a larger study is needed to confirm these findings.
 Rationally designed phage cocktails hold the potential to significantly advance phages as antibiotic alternatives for the treatment of human pathogens such as Enterococcus.